imzqqq/chat/website/spec/content/proposals.md

 There is no universal answer to this, but the following guidelines should be applied:

-1. If the feature would benefit the whole Chat ecosystem and is aligned with the guiding principles above, then it should be supported by the spec.
+1. If the feature would benefit the whole Matrix ecosystem and is aligned with the guiding principles above, then it should be supported by the spec.
 2. If the spec already makes the feature possible without changing any